MicrosoftDocs/dynamics-365-project-operations/articles/project-management/schedule-api-preview.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

+> [!IMPORTANT]
+> Some or all of the functionality noted in this topic is available as part of a preview release.
+The content and the functionality are subject to change.

 ## Scheduling entities

 Schedule APIs provide the ability to perform create, update, and delete operations with **Scheduling entities**.
 These entities are managed through the Scheduling engine in Project for the web.
 Create, update, and delete operations with **Scheduling entities** were restricted in earlier Dynamics 365 Project Operations releases.